kaushalpartani/daily-learning-md/README.md

 ## TODO
 - Add answer generation.
 The question + hint generation of tomorrow should answer / grade my answer for today.

+- Allow enabled/disabled properties in the MD file headers so that the process can be toggled on or off